While he was innocently driving home from work one evening in 1999, Max’s car was hit side on by an on-call fire engine.

 As well as leaving him severely disabled, the accident cut short a high flying career in advertising.

-Driving home from work one evening in 1999, Max’s car was hit side on by a fire engine.
-As well as leaving Max severely disabled, the accident cut short a highly promising career in advertising.
-In one moment he became a member of a club he never imagined he would join – that of “the disabled”.
+In one moment he became a member of a club he never imagined he would join: that of “the disabled”.

 Life changed and Max changed with it.
-Undeterred by the trauma of the accident and the setbacks that accompanied it, Max set about rebuilding his life, while searching for a renewed sense of purpose, from a wheelchair.
+Undeterred by the trauma of the accident and its setbacks, he set about rebuilding life, while searching for a renewed sense of purpose, from a wheelchair.

 So Max decided to change things and now dedicates his life to creating a world where people with disabilities can participate and contribute fully, thereby defining themselves by what they can do, rather than what they can’t.

-Simply, it is a matter of being seen as human like anyone else: Max, as if to emphasize the point, is also grumpy in the morning.
+Simply, it is a matter of being seen as human like anyone else: Max, as if to emphasise the point, is also grumpy in the morning.